reasv/mitsuba/readme.md

 Use `mitsuba add po --full-images=true` to change that.

-It's recommended to perform `mitsuba reset po` if you enable full images after you started the archiver with only thumbnails.
-This will not delete any data, but it makes it rescan the entire and get full images for posts that had already been archived.
-Otherwise you will only get full images on a thread once it gets a new post.
+Mitsuba will not fetch full images for a post it has already archived previously, unless it has to visit that post again.
+Currently this means if you enable full images on a board you were already archiving with only thumbnails, Mitsuba won't fetch full images for posts on threads until that particular thread gets a new post.

-`mitsuba add BOARD` with a new board that is not being archived will not start an archiver for that board while mitsuba is already running.
-So if you want to add another board you have to restart mitsuba after `add`.
-`mitsuba remove BOARD` *does* work while mitsuba is running.
-It doesn't delete any data, but it stops the archiver for that board.
-It will only stop after it has completed its current archival cycle.
-Restarting an archiver requires using `add` and then restarting mitsuba entirely.
+`mitsuba add BOARD` and `mitsuba remove BOARD` are safe to use while mitsuba is running.
+But in that scenario, they will not take effect until the current archive cycle is completed.

-## Setup
+## Setup Guide
 Mitsuba is designed to be easy and quick to set up.
 Download a binary build for your system, or clone the repository and build your executable.
-Mitsuba also requires some static files for its frontend, they should be included with the binary build and the source code as the "static" folder.
-Just include them in the same directory mitsuba is run from.
-If you only need the API, they are not required.
+Currently all static files mitsuba uses are embedded in the executable.
+You should just be able to run Mitsuba in an empty folder.

 Some options need to be passed as environment variables.
-Mitsuba uses `dotenv`, which means that instead of setting the environment variables, you can specify their values in a file called `.env` which must be in the directory you are running the mitsuba executable in.
+Mitsuba uses `dotenv`, which means that instead of setting the environment variables yourself, you can specify their values in a file called `.env` which must be in the directory you are running the mitsuba executable in.
 Mitsuba will read this file and apply the environment variables specified with their values.

 You will find an `example.env` file in this repository.
 Copy it and rename it to just `.env`, then edit its configuration as needed.
-A full explanation of the settings and their effect is included in this readme file in a dedicated section, but there are a couple of values that you need to be aware of right now:
+There are a couple of settings that you need to be aware of right now:

-- DATABASE_URI: you need to specify the connection URI for your Postgresql instance here.
+- DATABASE_URL: you need to specify the connection URI for your Postgresql instance here.
 In the example file it's `postgres://user:password@127.0.0.1/mitsuba` .
    Replace with the correct username and password, as well as address, port and database name.
 The user needs to either be the owner of the specified database (in this case called `mitsuba`) if it already exists, or you need to create it yourself.

 - DATA_ROOT: the directory in which to save the image files.
 This is an optional setting.
 If you leave it out entirely, Mitsuba will just create a "data" folder in the current working directory, and use that.

-- RUST_LOG: the recommended setting for this is "info".
+- RUST_LOG: the recommended setting for this is "mitsuba=info".
 This controls the mitsuba's log output.
 For now mitsuba uses `env_logger` which just prints the log information to standard output (the console).
 If this is not set, you will only see errors and warnings and no other feedback.

-The only required setting is DATABASE_URI but RUST_LOG="info" is also recommended.
+The only required setting is DATABASE_URL but RUST_LOG="info" is also recommended.
 Just use the `example.env` file contents and change the database URI.

 We will refer to the executable as `mitsuba` in this guide from now on, but on Windows® it is of course called `mitsuba.exe` .